 What is a Parking Ratio in Commercial Real Estate?

 A parking ratio is a statistic that takes the number of available parking spaces, typically for an office property, and divides it by the property's entire gross leasable area (GLA).
 This ratio is most commonly expressed per every 1,000 sq. ft. of property, i.e. a 20,000 sq. ft. office building with 100 parking spaces would have a parking ratio of 5 (spaces per 1,000 sq. ft.).
-Cities often have requirements for minimum parking ratios, which may be vary based on property type; for example, retail projects may require a higher parking ratio than industrial developments.
+Cities often have commercial zoning ordinances that set minimum parking ratios, which may be vary based on property type; for example, retail projects may require a higher parking ratio than industrial developments.

 Higher Parking Ratios Can Be More Desirable, But Also More Expensive